Choose Collagen Supplements Wisely

 Collagen supplements that come from marine sources instead of bovine sources have become popular to minimize the risks and issues associated with animal products.
 Unfortunately, marine sources have their own health risks.
 Experts report that collagen from shellfish are more likely to ignite allergic reactions because of contaminants in the oceans.
 Scleroderma, for example, is a rare autoimmune disease in which the immune system causes the body to produce too much collagen, resulting in thick, tightened skin and connective tissues.

-How Can I Produce More Collagen In My Body
+Produce More Collagen In Your Body

 Don’t despair about the risks associated with collagen.
 Promoting collagen production within your body through plant-based foods and fish can help promote longevity and vibrancy, while improving the health of hair, skin, and nails.